Frequently asked questions

 1) Testing and Bowel Cancer

 Cancers do not always bleed and conducting tests on consecutive stool samples can increase the likelihood of catching intermittent bleeding.

 2) Preparing to Use measure Bowel Health

-No screening test is perfect, and some factors can cause a false positive or false negative result.
+No cancer screening test is perfect, and some factors can cause a false positive or false negative result.

 A false positive result is an indication that blood is present in the faeces when there is none.
 For example, this can be triggered by the user not observing the Dietary Guidelines (download the Instructions for Use for further information), use of certain medicines or contamination of the sample during menstruation.
 To reduce the likelihood of a false positive result all restrictions should be observed and adhered to.

 Menstruation can potentially contaminate the faeces sample with blood.
 5 days prior allows sufficient time to complete the test before the onset of menstruation.